-- An online index to The Press from 1 January 1995 and to The Star from 14 October 1998.
+An online index to The Press from 1 January 1995 to 31 December 2022, and to The Star from 14 October 1998.
 The index focuses on news from the North Canterbury region from Cheviot to Ashburton and is updated regularly.
 It is keyword searchable and includes thousands of names of local people, organisations and places.

 Indexes are held in card form on Tuakiri | Identity, Level 2, Tūranga for the following newspapers:

 - The Star: features only from 1976 - 1984

 - Canterbury Times: a selective index from 1890 - 1904